prysmaticlabs/documentation/website/docs/install/install-with-script.md

 curl http://localhost:3500/eth/v1alpha1/node/syncing
 ```

+(TODO: is that `v1alpha1` right?)

-If you see `{"syncing":false}%`, you’re ready to proceed.
+When you see `{"syncing":false}%`, you’re ready to proceed.
+(TODO: does this output also guarantee that the EL is fully synced?)

-While you’re waiting for your beacon node to synchronize, review the latest Ethereum Foundation validator advisories.
+While you’re waiting for your beacon node to sync, review the latest Ethereum Foundation validator advisories.
 Testnet advisories are available on the [Prater Staking Launchpad](https://prater.launchpad.ethereum.org/en/overview).
 Mainnet advisories are on the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/en/overview).

 Next, we’ll create an account with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).
 We recommend doing this on a new, airgapped machine if possible [security best practices].